 Data Clustering [6] is a challenging field in the area of data management.
 There are various forms of clustering that are required in a wide range of applications.
 Moreover there are many different types of data that can be clustered.
-Lately data written in a more sophisticated markup language such as XML have made great strides in many domains.
+Lately, data written in a more sophisticated markup language such as XML have made great strides in many domains.
 Processing and management of XML documents have already become popular research issues [1], with the main problem in this area being the need to optimally index them for storage and retrieval purposes.
 For this reason we need to know how to identify related data.
 Clustering of XML documents brings new challenges, since an XML file encodes not only data but also structure, in one entity and this affects the efficient application of traditional clustering algorithms in order to detect groups of XML documents that share similar characteristics.
-The estimation of similarity is closely related to the distance metric exploited by the clustering algorithm.